Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

-In the first one, it is proposed that the zoning is caused by the reduction of the growth rate with the incorporation of the new ion and the effect of the growth rate on the partition coefficient of such an ion \cite{reeder_oscillatory_1990}.
-This effect has been described for manganese-enriched calcites.
-Mn reduces the growth rate of calcite, which increases the partition coefficient of Mn and its absorption into the calcite structure.
-This results in a decrease of the Mn concentration in the solution, which increases the calcite growth rate and decreases the Mn partition coefficient.
-The cycle starts again by increasing the partition coefficient of Mn in the solution, which leads to oscillatory zoning (Fig.~\ref{fig:crystals}A).
+Among the internal mechanisms proposed to explain oscillatory zoning, two are particularly well established.
+One invokes a feedback between growth rate and the partition coefficient of the substituting ion~\cite{reeder_oscillatory_1990}.
+For example, in manganese-rich calcite, incorporation of Mn slows the calcite growth rate; the slower growth increases the Mn partition coefficient, enhancing Mn incorporation into the lattice.
+This depletes Mn in solution, which in turn accelerates calcite growth and lowers the Mn partition coefficient.
+The cycle then repeats, producing oscillatory zoning (Fig.~\ref{fig:crystals}A).

-The second mechanism described invokes the difference in solubility of the end members of the solid solution to describe the formation of the oscillatory zoning \cite{prieto_nucleation_1997}.
-If that difference is large enough, the more insoluble phase will grow first, until it is undersaturated by the drop on the concentration of one of the ions, after which the second phase will begin to grow, until, again, the drop on the concentration of the other ion in the solid solution allows the first phase to grow.
-This effect has been described for the solid solution (Cd,Ca)CO\textsubscript{3}.
-In this case, the otavite crystallizes first, when the Cd concentration drops, the calcite crystallizes until the Ca concentration drops to allow the formation of a new otavite layer (Fig.~\ref{fig:crystals}B).
-This mechanism has also been described for anionic solid solutions, e.g., Ba(SO\textsubscript{4},HAsO\textsubscript{4}) (Fig.~\ref{fig:crystals}C).
+Another mechanism relies on the difference in solubilities of the solid-solution end-members~\cite{prieto_nucleation_1997}.
+If this difference is large, the less soluble phase precipitates first until it becomes undersaturated owing to depletion of one ion; growth then switches to the other phase until depletion of its controlling ion allows the first phase to reappear.
+This behaviour has been documented for (Cd,Ca)CO$_3$, where otavite forms first; as [Cd] falls, calcite grows, and when [Ca] later drops, a new otavite layer nucleates (Fig.~\ref{fig:crystals}B).
+An analogous mechanism operates in anionic solid solutions, e.g.,~Ba(SO$_4$,HAsO$_4$) (Fig.~\ref{fig:crystals}C).

-These experiments were performed in closed systems, so that the observed oscillatory zoning can be considered as occurring due to causes intrinsic to the system and are, therefore, an example of chemical self-organisation.

-Normal, classical crystallization itself is the self-organization of condensed matter.
-Is classical crystal growth from the melt or the solution an example of soft matter?
-It might be counted as such, since it does already lead to structures at intermediate, mesoscopic length scales: growth steps that can form target and spiral patterns.
-What is indubitably soft matter is the more complicated forms of crystal growth that lead to mesoscale patterns, such as oscillatory zoning.